This guide has been adapted for Nassau and Suffolk Counties.

 How is the amount of child support decided?

 The amount is based on a law called the Child Support Standards Act.
 First, the court determines the gross income of the two parents together.
 Gross income is the amount of money you earn before taxes are taken out.
-(The court sometimes uses different rules if the income is over $154,000).
 Some special expenses reduce your income for child support.
 These are known as deductions.
 Ordinary expenses, such as the electric bill, credit card bills, and rent, will not reduce your income level for child support.
-Once the court determines your total income, it uses the formula below to decide the amount needed to support the child:
+Once the court determines your total income, it uses the formula below to decide the amount needed to support the child.
+Note that the calculation may be different if both parents’ combined gross income is above a certain amount.
+The amount changes regularly.
+As of March 1, 2022, the amount was $163,000.

 You will be required to pay at least $25 per month, even if you receive public assistance.